 31 May 2016

-Lane first became known for The Liver Birds, a sitcom which focused on the lives of two women who shared a flat together in Liverpool, co-writing and creating the programme with her friend and fellow Liverpudlian Myra Taylor.
+Lane first became known for The Liver Birds, a sitcom that focused on the lives of two women who shared a flat together in Liverpool, co-writing and creating the programme with her friend and fellow Liverpudlian Myra Taylor.

 The programme aired from 1969 to 1979 and returned for a one-off series in 1996.